The Aggregate Transformation in SSIS performs two main tasks:

 The Aggregate Transformation in SSIS includes a set of properties in the Advanced tab present in the Aggregate Transformation Editor.
 By setting these properties, we can increase the performance of the Aggregate Transformation.

 Key Scale: In this option, specify the approximate number of keys an aggregation can write.
 By default, the value of this option is Unspecified.

 |Unspecified||The Key Scale property not used.|

 |High||Aggregation may write more than 25,000,000 keys.|

 - Keys: Specifying the exact number of keys an aggregation can write.
-Keys refers to the number of groups that are expected to result from a Group by operation.
-If both the Key Scale and Keys properties are set, the value of Keys takes precedence.
+Keys refers to the number of groups that are expected to result from a Group by the operation.
+If both the Key Scale and Keys properties set, the value of Keys takes precedence.

 - Count Distinct Scale: We can specify the approximate number of distinct values an aggregation can write.

 - Count Distinct Keys: In this, We can specify the exact number of distinct values that the aggregation can write.
 If both CountDistinctScale and CountDistinctKeys are specified, CountDistinctKeys takes priority.